-When Link's father found his son unconscious in the castle.
+- When Link's father found his son unconscious in the castle.
 It's Shadow Link.

 Skyward Sword Manga

-The death of the first Link.
-Although Skyloft was successfully lifted away to the sky, Link, who suffered betrayal and imprisonment for years, is mortally wounded and choose not to join his comrades.
+- The death of the first Link.
+Although Skyloft was successfully lifted away to the sky, Link, who suffered betrayal and imprisonment for years, is mortally wounded and chooses not to join his comrades.
 As Link lays dying on the surface, he admits that he wanted to go up to the sky and fly with the Loftwings, but his wounds made it impossible for him to do so.
 The scene becomes even more heartbreaking when Goddess Hylia discovers the recently-deceased Link lying nearby and mourns for her hero's passing, revealing that Link's imprisonment was intentional as a means to turn him into her chosen hero.
 Regretting her actions, she swears to Link that his spirit shall be reborn while she shall shed her divinity so that they shall meet each other again as simple humans.

+- Also from Spirit Tracks, getting a Game Over while on the train needs special mention.
+Think about it: The train is blowing up, Link is (probably) laying unconscious, and Spirit-Zelda is is shrieking "AAAAAAAHH!
+LINK!" at the top of her distraught, grief-filled voice.
+Even though the game has no real voice acting, Zelda's shriek can still echo on the mind.
 Things get even worse when you have Teacher with you, who is so frantically worrying over Zelda and searching for her endlessly when you could assure him that he's fretting too much, but won't.
 And things get even worse than that if you crash while he's on the train.
 During the resulting explosion, he'll state a final line in which he can actually see Princess Zelda.
 Who happens to be a ghost.
 Oh, dear, indeed.

-The cartoon has an episode where Ganon captures Link when he was aiming for Zelda, leaving the princess distraught.
+- The cartoon has an episode where Ganon captures Link when he was aiming for Zelda, leaving the princess distraught.
 Worse is that only Link's body was captured, leaving his spirit to wander as a ghost until Zelda can reunite them.